stephanpoelwijk/scripts/README.md

 -   `run-sqlserver`: Starts a local SQL Server container with a valid SA password.
 Probably needless to say, but **don't use this in production** (either the script or the password).
+-   `run-postgres`: Starts a local PostgreSQL container with a password for the `postgres` user.
+Probably needless to say, but **don't use this in production** (either the script or the password).
 -   `rewrite-json`: Rewrites a .json file effectively formatting it nicely
 -   `presto-solutiono`: Create a .NET solution with unit/integration test projects and hook up all the stuff